aumisb/aumisb.github.io/about.md

 permalink: /about/
 ---

-I'm Programmer for Python & Django.
-I've made quite a few web apps, especially on Django.
-Now, I am doing more on backend.
+I'm a process controls engineer/data scientist.
+I run a "humble" homelab and am passionate about automation.

 email: agus[at]python.web.id